BlerinaMulliqi/homework-1/README.md

 ### 17. HTML Validity

-What is one tool that can tell you if you have written valid HTML?
+What is one tool that can tell you if you have written valid HTML? https://validator.w3.org/

 ### 18. Accessibility

 What does "Accessibility" mean in the context of web development?
+The accessibility of a website to all people, regardless of disability type or severity of impairment.

 What types of people does accessibility concern?